Python Lecture 04 - Class Internals and Descriptors

 Bound Methods

-We've explored the internal structure of classes through __dict__ and __class__.
-Now let's see how methods work internally.
+We've looked at the internal structure through __dict__ and __class__.
+Now let's see how methods actually work.

 class Calculator: